USEPA/WNTR/documentation/resultsobject.rst

     >>> pressure = results.node['pressure']

 DataFrames can be sliced to extract specific information.
-For example, to access the pressure at node '123' over all times (the "":"" notation returns all variables along the specified axis, "head" returns the first 5 rows):
+For example, to access the pressure at node '123' over all times (the "":"" notation returns all variables along the specified axis, "head" returns the first 5 rows, values displayed to 2 decimal places):

 .. doctest::